braincogsci/literature-thesis/lt-manual.md

 1. Demonstrates a scientific attitude (independence, time management & planning, scientific discussion, creativity, initiative, communication).
 2. Demonstrates the ability to write in academic English.
 3. Is able to find, select and organize relevant literature from scientific journals.
-4. Can formulate a well-structured abstract.
-5. Can set out the framework to formulate a (literature research) question.
+5. Can set out a framework to formulate a (literature research) question.
-6. Is able to find, select and organize relevant literature from scientific journals.
 7. Is able to critically read and evaluate the selected literature.
 8. Can review selected literature to develop a personal, scientifically informed perspective.
+9. Can create an interdisciplinary perspective on a self-chosen thesis subject

 This translates into the following components of the final thesis being assessed.